abhikarki/FLASK-WHATSAPP-BOT/README.md

 ### Technology Stack
 Languages: Python <br>
-Frameworks & Libraries: Flask, nltk
+Frameworks & Libraries: Flask, nltk <br>
-APIs: Twilio API
+APIs: Twilio API <br>
-Hosting: Heroku
+Hosting: Heroku <br>

 ### How to Use
-### Send an intial message "join loss-similar" to +1 (415)523-8886 for setup and you are good to go.
+## Send an intial message "join loss-similar" to +1 (415)523-8886 for setup and you are good to go.
 Send the URLs and get the summaries.

 ### Future Improvements